nopjne/DaisyDrive64/README.md

 Note: The white DaisyDrive64 - PCB boards are not yet public, please join the discord server mentioned below if you are comfortable bringing up these boards on your own.
 You will need basic to moderate soldering skills and it really helps to have an STM32 debugger. (stlinkv2 or v3)

-To interface with the N64 the DaisyDrive64 currently can use the PicoCart64 with breakout wires or can be wired to the Game Pak port directly.
+To interface with the N64, the DaisyDrive64 can use the PicoCart64 with breakout wires or can be wired to the Game Pak port directly.
 Please use the below connection diagram, while boards are being finalized.
+Note: Using wiring diminishes the signal integrity and may require the GP_SPEED to be reduced programmatically.

 The DaisySeed (STM32 CM7) gpio-pins can be reconfigured through software.
 The currently used setup attempts to optimize for AD0-15 contiguity, so the amount of involvement from the CPU is less.
-Ideally it could be none and handled entirely through DMA, but the Daisy Seed configuration prevents this, it would be possible if developing a board from scratch and wiring the stm32 directly.
+Ideally it could be none and handled entirely through DMA, but the Daisy Seed's configuration prevents this, it would be possible if developing a board from scratch and wiring the stm32 directly.

 ![alt text](https://github.com/nopjne/DaisyDrive64/blob/master/daisypinout.png?raw=true)